-- Make sure the food is described both in detail and in a logical sequence.
+- □ Edit your student's first revision. - Make sure the food is described both in detail and in a logical sequence.
 Use the Teacher's Writing Skills Checklist Lesson 5 and suggestions on TM pp. 110-112. - □ Paper-clip your checklist to the top of his work.

-□ Go over your comments and suggestions with student before he writes his final draft.

-□ Student writes his "Describing a Food" final draft.
+- □ Go over your comments and suggestions with student before he writes his final draft. - □ Student writes his "Describing a Food" final draft.